 Initial Screening

-(Oddicc.
-ALO)

 Mission, - dtsmith840

 Purposes, and

 Goals

 Education Plan - dtsmith840

-Covernance and EMO contract signed but not dated dtsmith840

-Governance and ENTO contract signed but not dated disminio40
+Governance and Management agreement signed but not dated dtsmith840

 Capacity

 Operations - dtsmith840

 Financial Plan - dtsmith840

 OVERALL - dtsmith840

 - dtsmith840

 - dtsmith840

+Mission, Purposes, and Goals

+Educational Need and Targeted Student Population

+While proposing a location it appears the applicant proposes an alternate location if not available.
+How will an alternate location impact the targeted student population and ultimately the mission of the school? - dtsmith840

+Educational Need and Targeted Student Population

+Broughton and Enloe are in downtown Raleigh, Knightdale is in eastern Wake County, Sanderson and Millbrook are in north Raleigh.
+Why do you anticipate students primarily coming from these schools given stated desire to locate centrally?
+These schools are not consistent with the map presented in Appendix A.

-External Evaluator Mission, Mission Statement Purposes, and This mission statement is the exact same as the Central Wake application dtsmith840 Goals Mission Statement Same as Central Wake HS kpiacenza Educational Need and Targeted Student Population While proposing a location the applicant also proposes an alternate location if the desired location is not available.
-How will an alternate location impact the targeted student population and ultimately the mission of the school? - dtsmith840 Educational Need and Targeted Student Population Needs described are identical to Central Wake application including the list of likely schools that proposed charter will draw from and proposed eastern Wake location.
-Why are two separate schools with the identical missions needed to serve the same geographic area given the identical demographics and target population? - kpiacenza Purposes of Proposed Charter School The information provided in this application is the same as the information proposed in the Central Wake application.
-The applicant has outlined the 6 legislative purposes they plan to meet.
-How will each of these be measured to ensure the school's success? - dtsmith840 Purposes of Proposed Charter School How does this charter provide expanded choices for parents given the identical charter model is being proposed by the same applicant for the same geographic area and target population? - kpiacenza Goals for the Proposed Charter School Most of the goals do not include targets, are not measurable or time bound, and are focused on inputs vs. performance outputs or results.
+Needs described are identical to Capital City application including the list of likely schools that proposed charter will draw from and proposed eastern Wake location.
+Why are two separate schools with the identical missions needed to serve the same geographic area given the identical demographics and target population? - kpiacenza

+Purposes of Proposed Charter School

+The applicant has outlined the 6 legislative purposes they plan to accomplish.
+How will each of these be measured to ensure the success? - dtsmith840

+Purposes of Proposed Charter School

+How does this charter provide expanded choices for parents given the identical charter model is being proposed by the same applicant for the same geographic area and target population? - kpiacenza do list - not SMART goals. - maryvcarmichael

+This section needs more unique indicators in the goals.

+They reference the Student Performance Standards goals but no bigger overarching goals are set here with clear measures.
+Several of the finance or operations are either required by law or just common sense.
+Some, such as the first operations goal, are just items on a to

+Most of the goals do not include targets, are not measurable or time bound, and are focused on inputs vs. performance outputs or results.